angulartics/angulartics/README.md

 		// your implementation here
 	}

-By calling `registerPageTrack`, you tell Angulartics to invoke your function on `$routeChangeSuccess`.
+By calling `registerPageTrack`, you tell Angulartics to invoke your function on `$routeChangeSuccess` or `$stateChangeSuccess`.
 Angulartics will send the new path as an argument.

     $analyticsProvider.registerEventTrack(function (action, properties) {
 		// your implementation here